21 Days in the Canadian Rockies Road Trip Guide – The Complete Guide For 2018

 The more difficult one takes you right through the wooded trail where you will pass the Grassi Lakes Waterfall.

 Whatever option you go with, you will be rewarded with a spectacular view at the top of the trail.
 And the views are free!

-Vermilion Lakes are extremely popular within the locals looking to escape the town centre:
+Vermilion Lakes are extremely popular with the locals looking to escape the town centre:

 They are readily available and offer a spectacular view of the Mt.
 Rundle and Sulphur Mountain.